Algarve-Tourist.com

 Carvoeiro has great facilities and an enjoyable holiday atmosphere

-Below is an interactive map of the tourist sights and beaches in the Carvoeiro region.
+To help you get to know the area before your visit, below is an interactive map of the tourist sights and beaches in the Carvoeiro region.
 The town centre of Carvoeiro, where most of the bars and restaurants are found, is highlighted in yellow and is marker 8.
-(Note: zoom out to see all of the markers)
+(Note: zoom out to see all of the markers).

 Sights: 1) Algar Seco caves 2) Carvoeiro Boardwalk 3) Benagil Cave 4) Slide & Splash (waterpark) 5) Zoomarine (waterpark) 6) Percurso dos Sete Vales Suspensos (hiking route) 7) Forte de Nossa Senhora (Fort) 8) Carvoeiro town centre (for restaurants, cafes and bars)